Steffen Boarding Method: Method

-And so on.
 This way, if the passengers are efficient in stowing their luggage and seating themselves, the plane should be filled in the ideal time.
 It eliminates the buffers of climbing over already occupied seats and multiple people stowing in a line.

 Criticism

 Steffen's method has been criticised for not giving leeway to human imperfections and needs, including keeping together boarding groups/children and adults, lateness, and organising large groups into a single file line ordered perfectly.
 Steffen said this was likely the reason no airlines have adopted his method.

 Variations

 Due to criticisms of the stress and required organisation of the method, some have suggested other sub-optimal boarding methods that don't take such a toll on human imperfections.

 Steffen realised the impracticality of the logistics of his method, and so devised a modified method, where people boarded in the order of: